JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 5/28/2018 (v2.0):
+Ties in all the new updates since Version 1.0 and adds a new animated and more user-friendly menu bar.
+Completes the "About" page.
+Some stylistic adjustments have also been made.
+[JamesGG.net](http://jamesgg.net) now also uses the default GitHub Pages 404 page instead of the incorrectly set-up (albeit awesome) custom page.

 ## As of 5/24/2018 (v1.3):